Charles R. Jennison: Civil War

 Colonel Jennison commanded a mixed brigade of Kansas militia and volunteers resisting Price's Raid in October 1864.
 However, in December he was arrested as the result of plundering while returning through Missouri after the pursuit of Price.
 Jennison was court-martialled and convicted on June 23, 1865, whereupon he was dishonorably dismissed from the service.

 Postwar

-Jennison was elected to the Kansas Legislature from Leavenworth County in 1865, re-elected in 1867, and elected to the Kansas State Senate in 1872.
-He died at Leavenworth, Kansas June 21, 1884.
+Jennison was elected to the Kansas Legislature from Leavenworth County in 1865, reelected in 1867, and elected to the Kansas State Senate in 1872.

+Death

+Jennison died at Leavenworth, Kansas on June 21, 1884 at age 50.